e8y/reveal-teals/README.md

 * Countdown timer embedded in the slide (e.g. for Do Now activities) -- **in progress**
 * Embedding Snap<em>!</em> in the slides, interactively!
 * Displaying code in slides with syntax highlighting
+* Embedding media such as images, GIFs, and videos

+Future planned features:

+* Embedding interactive Python / Java interpreter
+* Randomly select student/group and display in the slide (cold call plugin)

+# Feedback and Issues

+Please submit an issue [here](https://github.com/tomocafe/reveal-teals/issues/new).
+Pull requests are also welcomed.